Learning Support Services

 Learning Support Assistant: The role of the Learning Support Assistant refers to a skilled individual, employed by the parents, who works alongside the classroom teacher to provide academic, social, behavioural and emotional support to students with learning differences.
 The Learning Support Assistants are under the supervision of the Learning Support Services.

 The identification process begins with a student’s referral by a classroom teacher or parent.
 The Learning Support Services team determines which programs offered by the Learning Support Services will most effectively meet the student’s needs and provide opportunities for them to reach their full potential.
-The Learning Support Coordinator works closely with teachers to differentiate the student’s curriculum and adjust his/her learning experience to suit his/her individual needs.
+The Learning Support Services work closely with teachers to differentiate the student’s curriculum and adjust his/her learning experience to suit his/her individual needs.

 A student must have completed a full-battery of psycho-educational assessments, either administered by the Pinewood Psycho-Educational Assessment Center or by non-Pinewood based professionals, in order to qualify for Learning Support Services.
 The support system created specifically for each student is based on the psycho-educational findings and the student’s individual needs.
-These effective strategies are created by the Learning SUpport Coordinator and are then shared with all teachers working with the student.
+These effective strategies are created by the Learning Support Services and are then shared with all teachers working with the student.

 Description of Services